papers-we-love/papers-we-love/CODE_OF_CONDUCT.md

 # Code of Conduct

+> Local chapters should fork this document and modify to meet the needs of their communities.

 All attendees, speakers, exhibitors, organizers, contributors and volunteers are required to conform to the following Code of Conduct.

 Papers We Love meet-ups are for anyone interested in Computer Science, Computer Engineering and its history to discuss academic research in a fun, engaging and respectful environment.